Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/css.rst

 Compile SCSS files
 ------------------

-From the root directory of the Tuleap sources (you must have npm installed):
+From the root directory of the Tuleap sources (you must have pnpm installed):

     .. code-block:: bash

-        $ npm install
+        $ pnpm install
-        $ npm run build
+        $ pnpm run build

 This command will compile all SCSS files present in ``plugin`` and ``src`` directories.

     .. important::

-        * you have to run ``npm run build`` everytime you edit a SCSS file.
+        * you have to run ``pnpm run build`` everytime you edit a SCSS file.
         * CSS files will be git-ignored so there is no use in modifying them.

-If you are working in Tuleap "core", change your current directory to ``src/`` to run the "npm" commands.
+If you are working in Tuleap "core", change your current directory to ``src/`` to run the "pnpm" commands.
-If you are working in a plugin for Tuleap, change your current directory to the "root" of that plugin in ``plugins/<my-plugin>/`` to run the "npm" commands.
+If you are working in a plugin for Tuleap, change your current directory to the "root" of that plugin in ``plugins/<my-plugin>/`` to run the "pnpm" commands.

 While you are working, the following command should help you:

     .. code-block:: bash

-        $ npm run watch
+        $ pnpm run watch

     .. important::

-        ``npm run watch`` will automatically rebuild CSS after changes.
+        ``pnpm run watch`` will automatically rebuild CSS after changes.

 Best practices for Tuleap
 -------------------------